Why is this important anyhow?

 Whenever you cite an article - especially one obtained electronically - you are asked to provide specific information regarding where the information was retrieved from.
 If you put the wrong information in the wrong spot, the Professor will not be able to verify your sources which could impact your grade on either the paper or the bibliography!

 Aggregator (or vendor, if you prefer): this is the company that holds the databases.
 Examples of larger aggregators include EbscoHost and ProQuest.
-There is always only ONE aggregator.
+There is always only ONE aggregator for the purposes of citing the source.
+Note: Content from multiple aggregators can live in 'discovery' systems like Molloy's SEARCH EVERYTHING.

 Databases live inside products like Ebsco and the larger aggregators can contain 25 databases or more.
 Examples of databases within Ebsco would include ERIC, Academic Search Premier, PsycARTICLES and Business Source Complete to name a few.
 Certain aggregators (e.g. LexisNexis,JSTOR) contain only one database; in these cases they are both the database and the aggregator.
 More on Databases...